prsavla/cse15l-lab-reports/labreport.md

   }
 }[user@sahara ~/lecture1]$
 ```
-When using `cat` with a path to a file, it will read out the whole file as output without having to open it.
+| Not an error | When using `cat` with a path to a file, it will read out the whole file as output without having to open it.
 Here, the conents of the Hello.java program are displayed and the current working directory is `lecture1`.